-The answer is yes, you do.
-We all do.
-At some point in time we have all been in such a covfefe that it has cost us.
+At some point in time we have all been in such a covfefe that we have made a mistake that has cost us.
 Some of us live in a constant state of covfefe resulting in chaos all around.
 Before I go further I should explain.
-Covfefe has been a word used a lot on social media this past week, and I am going to put forward an official definition.
+Covfefe was originally used by President Trump in one of his Twitter posts earning him a great deal of ridicule from many people.
+However, I think it indicates a real problem, and I am going to put forward an official definition.

 How often do we fail in what we are trying to achieve, and have maybe been planning to achieve for a long time because we are focused on what comes next?
 How many details do we miss every day while we are trying to get to the next project?
-Why do we have so many typos?
-The answer is that we struggle with covfefe.
-Covfefe is the reason we treat a project as though it were finished when it isn’t.
+Why do we have so many tyops, or elimin8 lttrs?
+The answer is that we struggle with covfefe, and prioritise task completion above performance excellence.

 There is a quote that I see pop up once in a while which I think has some relevance here: